Cacalotlcoatl/sd-FileRAVEN/fileRAVEN_Developer_Reference.md

 > ### Consider using hyphens `-` instead for universal compatibility.

         2. For filename elements (e.g. model_name, version_name, etc.), Strip the elements of any forbidden characters (use a class to define letters allowed and loop through the string adding only allowed characters) before adding them to the proposed new filename
-        3. Model types: [(Checkpoint, TextualInversion, Hypernetwork, AestheticGradient, LORA, Controlnet, Poses]
+        3. Model types: [(Checkpoint, TextualInversion, Hyper-network, AestheticGradient, LORA, ControlNet, Poses]
             a.
 Model type default strategies for base_name:
                 1. checkpoints:
                     ◦ default format: {title}_by_{creator_name}.{model_style}.{base_model}.{version_name}